npip99/Monereum/README.md

 At this point anyone may call a verification function with all of the proof data, which will then set the truth value of the proof's hash to true or false, based on the legitimacy of the proof.
 The one who believes he is correct will presumably call this function.
 If the proof is legitimate, then the one who called the verification function will be awarded 0.5 ETH.
 If the proof is illegitimate, the original disputer is awarded 0.5 ETH, and his 1 ETH bounty is returned.
 Then, the output coins are either marked Rejected or Pending based on the result of the dispute.
 The timer resets if the coins are set to Pending.
 The remaining 0.5 ETH disappears.
 An important aspect is that anyone may claim a false dispute's bounty, so that disputes on legitimate proofs will be reported quickly.
 However, only the disputer can claim a correct dispute.
 This way he feels safe spending gas to freeze the timer during times of high gas prices (Or an intentional attack on gas prices).

-After three times the pending time, anyone may claim axxn illegitimate proof's bounty.
+After four times the pending time, anyone may claim an illegitimate proof's bounty.
 This way the Key Images that were marked for that transaction will then be freed, for the actual owner to spend them properly.

 Though the disputer posts a 1 ETH bounty, this isn't necessary.
 It is only added for practical reasons of reducing false dispute percentages.

 When the timer is complete, anyone can commit the output coins.
 Upon commiting the output coins, the coins are then "Accepted", and no further disputes are possible.
 Additionally, the miner's 1 ETH bounty is returned.
 However, if two times the pending time has elapsed, then the next person who commits the output coins may claim the miner's bounty.
 This forces a transaction to resolve quickly.

 We destroy 0.5 ETH upon a dispute to disincentivize disputing with oneself to delay a transaction.
 Additionally, the proving is separated from the disputing as proving is expensive.
-It is important that the initial dispute is cheap so that disputes may still be made during gas price attacks, while still keeping the miner's bounty as low as possible.
+It is important that the initial dispute is cheap so that disputes may still be made during gas price attacks, while still trying to keep the miner's bounty as low as possible.

-### ERC20 Transactions

-ERC20 tokens are versatile, but care must be taken when converting to and from Monero coins, since ERC20 transactions are entirely transparent.

-Turning an ERC20 token into encrypted Monero simply requires the sender to have the allotted allowance.
-Note that amount cannot be encrypted as it must be deducted from the balance, but this is not relevant as spending the token will always be hidden in a ring.

-Note: It is possible to hide all balances as pedersen commitments, but this would make the `balanceOf` operation impossible.
-I would like to eventually see an Monereum compatible implementation of a quasi-ERC20 token that hides balances, however.

-Turning an encrypted Monereum coin into an ERC20 token requires signing the coin with the key image, which gets verified on the spot.
-This is of course revealing, so wallet implementations need to ensure that only funds that have been self-mixed are used.
-The self-mixing should be entirely abstracted away.
-Note that using "spare change" is not self-mixing, since if a previous transaction involving sending coin A to someone, with a spare change coin B, then the owner of A will be able to see when you turn B into an ERC20 token.
-This would reveal yourself to the owner of A.

-Additionally, the Pedersen Blinding Key must be revealed when ERC20 tokens are being turned into Monereum coins.
-This way the commitment amount may be verified (And will of course be publically visible).
-This will not allow others to generate receipts or see the receiver, however.

-### ERC20 Allowances to Monereum Addresses

-Allowances may also be made to Monereum public addresses, allowing them to spend your token by signing the transaction with their private key.
-This uses the miner fee model, so that an ethereum address is not required.

 ### Transaction Cancelling